-In 2001, it was estimated that around one in five adult Australians live with persistent pain1.
-This prevalence rises to one in three for people aged over 65 years.
-If this rate were to remain stable today, a crude estimate would be that 114,000 Gold Coast residents are living with persistent pain based on 2016 census population.
+In 2016, it was estimated that around one in five Australians aged 45 years and over reported having persistent pain $2$.
+Persistent pain increased with increasing age, to almost 1 in 4 adults (24%) aged 85 and over.
+If this rate were to remain stable today, a crude estimate would be that 51,217 Gold Coast residents aged 45 and over have reported having persistent pain based on 2016 census population.